 Debt relief programs such as the Freedom Debt Relief program may be faster and more affordable than other options, but they are not right for everyone.

 These programs are best suited for people with serious unsecured debt—usually at least $7,500 or more—and who are experiencing a hardship that makes it difficult to stay current on bills.
 Debt relief programs require a commitment to getting out of debt, and learning to budget and live within your means.
-If you are considering debt relief, it is a good idea to compare debt relief to other debt solutions.

 As the largest debt settlement provider in the country, the Freedom Debt Relief program has helped tens of thousands of people significantly reduce their debt.
 In fact, Freedom Debt Relief has saved more than $3.5 billion for consumers since the company was founded in 2002.

-How much does debt relief cost, and how long does it take?
+How much does debt relief cost?

 There is no charge to enroll in the Freedom Debt Relief program, and we don’t charge any upfront fees (no reputable debt relief company will).
 Federal law requires that no debt relief company can charge fees until a debt has been negotiated and the client has agreed to the settlement.